gabehaddad/Mobility_Index/README.md

 <h3><span style="color:#434343;font-size:13.999999999999998pt;">Network Ratios Only</span></h3>

+Figure 9: Histogram of Scores - Weighted for Walk/Bike Network Density
 <p align="center">
   <img src="https://github.com/gabehaddad/Mobility_Index/assets/105304214/a9e27dba-4ecf-4b10-8cad-b6aceb699ea1" width="75%" />
 </p>

 The above histogram shows the score distribution for the network density oriented index.
 It shows the spread of Census Blocks with scores weighted to highlight the walking and biking network density relative to the driving network density.
 In contrast to the transit oriented score, the chart indicates that most Blocks have a score between 2 and 5 out of 10.
 A high-level takeaway from this difference is that the East Bay has a stronger transit network than it does active transportation infrastructure.

+Figure 10: Map of Scores - Weighted for Walk/Bike Network Density
 <p align="center">
   <img src="https://github.com/gabehaddad/Mobility_Index/assets/105304214/e8c267b0-ea6d-4a36-bae3-96a4430d517a" width="75%" />
 </p>